gustaslaoq/MobileMacro/README.md

-# Sols RNG Biome Macro
+# Sols RNG Biome Script

 Advanced automation script for the game Sols RNG.
 It monitors biomes, merchants, and rare events automatically and sends real-time alerts to your Discord.